 Tom Yum Noodles for Supper at Jeh O Chula

 Jeh O Chula is a popular dinner and supper spot (they open til midnight) and they are well-known for sumptuous dishes such as Tom Yum Noodles, Fried Pork Belly and Spicy Salmon Sashimi Salad.
 End your day here after a long day out.
-There is always a long and snaking queue but you can get a guaranteed slot with a set meal by booking in advance here.
+There is always a long and snaking queue but you can avoid the wait and get a guaranteed slot with a set meal by booking in advance here.

 Day 2 – Ayutthaya and Bang Pa-In Excursion